Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 Q: Why does my food still burn after converting to air fryer?

-Your air fryer likely runs hotter than its display indicates — a common manufacturing variance of 25–50°F. Try reducing the temperature an additional 15–25°F below the standard conversion recommendation.
+Your air fryer likely runs hotter than its display indicates.
+According to Consumer Reports (2025), some air fryer models register up to 67°F below the set temperature, meaning others run significantly above it — a common manufacturing variance across 40+ brands tested.
+Try reducing the temperature an additional 15–25°F below the standard conversion recommendation.
 Test with an oven thermometer to find your model’s actual calibration.
 See the Air Fryer Troubleshooting guide for more burning and uneven cooking fixes.

 Q: Do I need to preheat my air fryer when converting oven recipes?